 For some industries and positions, job rotation is not realistic.
 This is especially true in highly skilled positions where employees need years of training to do their jobs.

-If you want to implement a job rotation program at your business, make sure that it is possible.
+If you want to implement a job rotation program in your business, make sure it’s possible.
 Don’t waste effort on something that won’t work.